 The design also demanded that a different dentil solution was required for each floor, so, unfortunately, there would be no sharing of moulds.
 The moulds for the fluted columns were especially complex bespoke rubber lined GRP and timber, to produce the fibre reinforced final units.
 The columns at the front of the building were the same design, but a different height to the columns at the rear, again requiring additional moulds – a further example of design excellence and a refusal to compromise on this project.

 All the cast stone supplied to this project was fibre reinforced, which enabled the component weight to be minimised, but considerably added to the complexity of the mould design.
-The stone was supported and restrained by a stainless steel system designed by UKCSA Full Member, Pennine Stone, in conjunction with the UKCSA Associate Member, PCS Stone Specialists and installed by PCS them.
+The cast stone was supported and restrained by a stainless steel system designed by UKCSA Associate Member, PCS Stone Specialists , and manufactured and supplied by UKCSA Associate Member, GA Fixings Ltd, and installed by PCS themselves.

 The finished home is a testament to the vision of the client, his design team and his suppliers – truly a “show stopper” building which would not have been possible without the full co-operation and co-ordination of all involved